1 Chronicles 5:22

 and many others fell slain, because the battle belonged to God.
 And they occupied the land until the exile.

-and many others fell slain
+and many others fell slain,

-because the battle belonged to God
+because the battle belonged to God.

-and they occupied the land
+And they occupied the land until the exile.

 Persons / Places / Events